omfghello/omfg-s-malrepo/README.md

 #### Do not install any of these unless you know what you're doing, they can/will destroy your pc.
 This repo is made for ease of access for analysis and educational purposes only.
 A vm and an isolated network is recommended when running any of these.

-password for all is infected.
+password for all is:  **infected**

+all zip folders include an exe, elf or apk file file in it

 Will provide a steady stream of samples to put in this repo every once in a while.